chocolatier/s2e-scripts/README.md

 * countForks : Counts the number of forks at a paricular location
 * findTestCases : Finds all the test cases s2e generated
 * getDeadEnds : Find all the dead ends the DynamicEarlyTerminate plugin inserted
+* getStatus : Finds all the status codes a program exited with.
+(Doesn't catch the related states or any other information)